BenjaminShinar/Books-Resources/udemy_regular_expressions_mastery/README.md

   - Escape the hyphen `-` range symbol.
   - Escape the backslash `\` escape character.
   - **no need** to escape the `.` wild card.
+  - **no need** to escape the parenthese `(`,`)` capture group.
+- the parenthese should be escaped, so they won't be confused with a capture group
+- the dot wild card needs to be escaped outside a character class.

 character class: negation caret, range hyphen